Learning an Ensemble Token from Task-driven Priors in Facial Analysis: Experiments

-For illustrative examples as experimental table, "\textbf{M (baseline)}" denotes the architectural structure pre-trained on MobileOne, while "\textbf{C to M}" denotes a configuration wherein ConvNeXt serves as the pre-trained model for the N-1 prior branches, and MobileOne is designated as the canonical branch for ensemble token learning.
-For visualizing the embeddings, we employed the t-SNE~\cite{van2008visualizing} to reduce the N-dimensional embeddings to two-dimensional embeddings in \cref{fig:embedding-age}, \cref{fig:embedding-fer}, and \cref{fig:embedding-fr}.
+For illustrative examples as experimental table, "\textbf{M (baseline)}" denotes the architectural structure pre-trained on MobileOne, while "\textbf{C to M}" denotes a configuration wherein ConvNeXt serves as the pre-trained model for the \(N-1\) prior branches, and MobileOne is designated as the canonical branch for knowledge token learning.
+For visualizing the embeddings, we employed the t-SNE~\citep{van2008visualizing} to reduce the N-dimensional embeddings to two-dimensional embeddings in Fig.~\ref{fig:embedding-age} and Fig.~\ref{fig:embedding-fr}.